dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 ## Introduction

 I started the contest about 3 to 4 weeks ago (*May 10th*), with general knowledge about Machine Learning and Deep Learning as a self taught practitioner and student in software development.
 My only other experience with a large Reinforcement Learning problem was implementing AlphaGo Zero from scratch, using (mainly) PyTorch.
-[My article on the subject (coming soon)](https://dylandjian.github.io/alphago-zero/) and [my implementation on Github](https://github.com/dylandjian/superGo).
+[My article on the subject](https://dylandjian.github.io/alphago-zero/) and [my implementation on Github](https://github.com/dylandjian/superGo).
 I followed the [guidelines](https://contest.openai.com/details) to get started and submitted my first agent using a random policy.
 When it was time to start thinking about a way to formulate a good answer to the problem, a few ideas came to my mind : Proximal Policy Optimization (*PPO*), Deep-Q Networks (*DQN*) and it's variations or perhaps the Trust Region Policy Optimization (*TRPO*) algorithm.
 However, these algorithm have already proven their worth and are known performers.
 I wanted to try something different even though it might not give any successful results.
 I read the paper about [**World Models**](https://arxiv.org/pdf/1803.10122.pdf) a few weeks prior to starting the contest.
 I had thought about a similar approach before reading the paper, but never actually took the time to experiment with it myself.
 I figured it was the perfect time to apply this really interesting approach to a concrete problem.